Dear John Letters

 Dear John…… need I say more?…..Thanks for the ride…Adios!

-Revealing in my newfound freedom, I vowed to never strive again for romance, or try to fit together the puzzle pieces of my life.
-Life would come together in its own perfect timing, and the puzzle pieces that made no sense today, would one day become picture perfect.
+Reveling in my newfound freedom, I vowed to never strive again for romance, or try to fit together the puzzle pieces of my life.
+Life would come together in its own perfect timing.

 I suddenly realized I had one more letter to write.
-And so I left for my favorite coffee shop with pen and paper in hand.
+So I left for my favorite coffee shop with pen and paper in hand.

 Putting my pen down, I felt a surge of deliverance, as if all my burdens had been lifted.
 Reveling in this state of surprising euphoria, I was suddenly interrupted.